JieqiongYu/ios11-Swift4-pool/App Swoosh/README.md

-#  App Swoosh
+#  App Swoosh - 06
-A demo app which includes
-* Welcome Screen
-    * How to make border for button
+Refactoring in Xcode 9, create Views/Controller/Model groups and one vc for each screen.